 Round 3 funding: 2018-19

 The NHVR Heavy Vehicle Safety Initiative continues to support safety programs that benefit the heavy vehicle industry and the community.
-We are looking for submissions that detail implementable, value-for-money projects that will deliver significant heavy vehicle safety benefits.
+We look for submissions that detail implementable, value-for-money projects that will deliver significant heavy vehicle safety benefits.

 The program is entering its third funding round with $3.89 million to support a wide range of projects.
 The first two rounds of the program have seen $7.72 million invested in 17 projects to improve safety for heavy vehicle drivers, operators and general road users.

-Applications for round 3 funding close 23 February 2018.
+Applications for round 3 funding closed 23 February 2018.

 Round 3 funding will apply to projects commencing in 2018-19 and the Transport and Infrastructure Council will approve successful projects in May 2018.